AnyLog-co/documentation/adding data.md

 ### Using a POST command

-With the post command, the data is mapped to a destination format.
+With the POST command, the data is mapped to a destination format.
 The mapping is determined by the topic which is provided in the headers as the value for the key ***topic***.
 If a topic value is not provided, the default topic is used.
 The default topic is the first topic described in the command ```run mqtt client ... ```.